 It’s so satisfying, with the creamy and cheesy broth, the starchy potatoes and juicy shrimp.
 The onions, celery and carrots give it a nice flavor and the fresh herbs are the best finishing touch.
+You can also add some corn to the chowder for additional flavor and texture.

 What Kind of Shrimp Should You Use and How To Prepare It: